 The possibilities are endless, so it’s a good idea to review your personal and professional networks and reach out to those with possible links to or interest in online courses.
 You’ll probably generate new customers or find companies with which you could establish a partnership.
 Online businesses might also consider affiliate marketing as a way to build relationships with potential partners and boost business.

 Step 12: Build Your Team

 It’s unlikely that you will need employees for your online courses business unless you want to hire someone to assist you with course creation.

 Free-of-charge methods to recruit employees include posting ads on popular platforms such as LinkedIn, Facebook, or Jobs.com.
 You might also consider a premium recruitment option, such as advertising on Indeed, Glassdoor, or ZipRecruiter.
 Further, if you have the resources, you could consider hiring a recruitment agency to help you find talent.

 Step 13: Start Making Money!

 Sharing your knowledge is rewarding in and of itself, but making some money makes it even better!
-E-learning will soon be a trillion-dollar-industry, and you can ride the wave by creating your own online courses available to anyone in the world.
+E-learning will soon be a trillion-dollar industry worldwide, and you can ride the wave by creating your own online courses and making these available to anyone in the world.